dronekit/dronekit-python/docs/contributing/developer_setup_windows.rst

-.. _dronekit_development_linux:
+.. _dronekit_development_windows:

 ===================================
-Building DroneKit-Python on Linux
+Building DroneKit-Python on Windows
 ===================================

-The setup for *developing* DroneKit-Python on Linux is almost the same as for *using* DroneKit-Python.
-We therefore recommend that you start by following the instructions in :ref:`Getting Started <getting_started_installing_dronekit_linux>`.
+The setup for *developing* DroneKit-Python on Windows is almost the same as for *using* DroneKit-Python.
+We therefore recommend that you start by following the instructions in the :ref:`get-started` and/or :ref:`quick-start`.

 When you've got DroneKit and a vehicle (simulated or real) communicating, you can then build and install your own fork of DroneKit, as discussed below.